-In reading this, I couldn’t help but think how the same exact principle applies to home services marketing.
+In reading this, I couldn’t help but think how the same principle applies to professional services marketing.

-Ya see, the experts who teach and sell this stuff want you to believe your leads and prospects will follow a perfectly linear path:
+Ya see, the experts who sell these “List Building” services want you to believe your leads will follow a perfectly linear path:

-They see an ad –> They type in their contact information on your lead capture page –> Your team calls them and books an estimate or review –> That person becomes a paying client.
+They see an ad –> They type in their contact information on your lead capture page –> Your team calls them –> That person becomes a paying client.

-And as you know if you run paid advertising for your business, a small fraction of people do follow this path.
-Most, however, do not.
+And as you know if you run paid advertising for your business, a small fraction of people will follow this path.
+Most, however, will not.

 In reality, the steps involved in someone going from seeing your ad – to becoming a client – is more like:

 #1 – Someone sees your ad, puts in their contact information, then ignores your calls